Olga Bianchi: Career

 After the divorce, Bianchi took courses at the Centro Sperimentale di Cinematografia in Rome, Italy.
 On returning to Chile, she became a communist activist and married the university professor Gastón Carrillo, also a communist.
 Together they had two daughters (one of whom died when five), and two sons.
-From 1964, she worked in the international relations department of the University of Chile in Valparaiso.
+From 1964, she worked in the international relations department of the University of Chile in Valparaíso.

 Bianchi is remembered for her resistance against Augusto Pinochet who took power in 1973.
 In 1975, faced with political detention for distributing films on human rights and democracy, she was forced to leave Chile, soon settling in Costa Rica with her small children.
 There she joined the film department of the Ministry of Culture while also working as a translator and educator.
 Increasingly intent on supporting pacifism, in 1983 Bianchi first joined the Centro de Amigos para la Paz (CAP), a peace centre in San José newly established by the quakers.
 She then went on to become a member of the closely related Liga Internacional Por Paz y Libertad (LIMPAL), established in Costa Rica as the Latin American branch of the WILPF, serving as the organization's international vice-president in 1986 and 1989.

 In addition, Bianchi served as LIMPAL's permanent representative to the United Nations in Geneva.
 She was also a board member of Amnesty International in Costa Rica and a founding member of the human rights organization CODEHU, the Costa Rican representation with the United Nations Commission on Human Rights.

 Olga Bianchi died in Costa Rica on 30 August 2015.